 YOU DON’T HAVE TO BE IN THE ARMY

-You Don’t Have To Be In The Army, was the third album released by Mungo Jerry on the Dawn label, and the last by the band before Paul King and Colin Earl went their separate ways and Mungo Jerry carried on as Ray Dorset, the songwriter and Mungo Jerry the performer.
+You Don’t Have To Be In The Army, was the third album released by Mungo Jerry on the Dawn label.
+The last by the band before Paul King and Colin Earl went their separate ways.
+Mungo Jerry carried on as Ray Dorset, the songwriter and Mungo Jerry the performer.

 (Probably the most collectable of all of the albums pressings, is the Japanese version where it was called Back To The Mungo Jug, with a slightly different track listing.)